Balgowan, Queensland: Geography

 Like much of the Darling Downs, Balgowan is flat agricultural land.
 It is about 440 metres about sea level and is used for both cropping and grazing, all freehold.

 The Oakey–Cooyar Road, locally named Pechey - Maclagan Road, passes through the locality from south-east to north.

 History

-Plainview State School (sometimes appears as Plain View State School) opened on 1 December 1884 and closed in December 1921.
+Tenders were called to erect the school in June 1883.
+Plainview State School (sometimes written as Plain View State School) opened on 1 December 1884.
+It closed in December 1921.
+Tenders were called in 1922 to remove the school residence.